Unhealthy Dog Nails

 • Trim nails regularly to combat brittleness from overgrowth.
 Long nails easily snag and break.

-• Carefully file nails post-trimming to remove sharp edges that can catch on surfaces and tear.
+• Carefully file nails post-trimming to remove sharp edges that can snag on surfaces.
 Use a coarse emery board.

 • Feed a nutritious diet providing keratin proteins, vitamins/minerals and essential fatty acids for resilient nails.